-We have prepared several analyses pertaining to the presence of PCBs, lead, asbestos, and heavy metals at shipyard and ship-scrapping sites in order to address industrial hygiene issues.
+We have prepared several analyses regarding the presence of PCBs, lead, asbestos, and heavy metals at shipyard and ship-scrapping sites to address industrial hygiene issues.
 These analyses were then used as a basis for assigning or recovering clean-up costs.
-The synopses of some samples assignments have been included below to better familiarize oneself with the services we have provided regarding environmental issues.
+The synopses of some sample assignments have been included below to better familiarize oneself with the services we have provided regarding environmental issues.

 Fisher Maritime provided expert witness services to one of four parties litigating over the remediation of a portion of a former US Government shipyard developed during WWII.
 Fisher Maritime provided an expert report that combined its insight of the maritime industry and the documentary evidence from the files that thoroughly discussed the history of the site inclusive of ownership, occupancy, and the industrial uses of the site.

 Fisher Maritime's report linked all the identified major site contaminants to various ship-related activities as appropriate.
 The history of the site, as researched and described by our personnel, was more complete and comprehensive than prior site histories.
 As a result, it was sufficient to give the four involved parties a basis for the allocation of the site remediation costs without further litigation.

 Additional sample cases underscoring Fisher Maritime's experience are presented in the link below.

 Fisher Maritime was tasked by its clients, a group of insurers, to analyze and comment on the shipyard processes that resulted in contamination of the shipyard premises.
 The shipyard sought to pass the costs of site remediation on to insurance companies that provided certain coverages many years ago, but not currently.